chadchudson/learning/src/site/notes/Church/Bible Study/2023-11-17 - Isa4121-4217 - Behold Your God - Expectations.md

 ```

-God has been patient, providing every chance for those who trust and worship idols.
+God has been patient, providing every chance for those who trust and worship idols to come back to Him.
 He has almost infinite grace, patience, and mercy.
 His desire is for all to repent and turn to Him.
-At some point, justice must occur or there is no justice.
+However, at some point, justice must prevail; or there is no justice.

 God will destroy all the idols.
 He will remove all of the things that rob Him of His glory.